Let me ask you below questions:

 What is an Accredited Calibration Certificate?

 I believe most of us if not all are aware of what a calibration certificate is.
-But I am not sure if all who uses a measuring instrument with calibration certificate knows how to use one.
+But I am not sure if all who uses a measuring instrument with a calibration certificate knows how to use one.

 - issued by an accredited calibration laboratory